XinYangMTSU/D3JS/Intro.md

 `The whole point of D3 is that we need to tie these SVGs to data, giving us Data Driven Documents.` Once we can associate these elements with a piece of data, this lets us tweak their attributs to show something about the data that they represent.
 One of the key features behind the D-3 library is the ability to perform a data join.
 D3 reads in an array of data and associates each item of the array with an SVG.

+Let's take a look at a simple example!

 ## `2.5 Loading External Data`

 # `3.
 Scales and Axes`